1. Introduction to Asset Class

 Diversification helps to reduce the non-systematic or firm-related risk of your investment portfolio by allocating your finances across different asset classes.

 It happens when the asset classes in the portfolio are uncorrelated or negatively correlated.
 Correlation between two asset classes shows the direction in which both of them at any point in time.

 A negative correlation means that when the price of one asset class falls, the price of other asset class rises.
 Such kind of behaviour is observed between equity and fixed income; especially during a market slump.

 The main idea behind diversification is to keep the portfolio returns in line with your expectations and minimise overall losses.
 It educates you about not putting all your investments in one asset class instead distribute them among multiple asset classes.

 The percentage of funds which should go into each asset class deals with the problem of asset allocation.
 It means how you are going to distribute a fixed sum among all the asset classes in your portfolio, keeping your target rate of return and risk appetite in mind.

-Many a times investing might be a jittery activity.
+Many times investing might be a jittery activity.
 In case tracking financial markets isn’t your thing and you are finding it too difficult to understand, then just go for ClearTax Save.
 You can invest in hand-picked mutual funds in a hassle free and paperless manner.